nytimes/objective-c-style-guide/README.md

 id varnm;
 ```

-### Underscores

-When using properties, instance variables should always be accessed and mutated using `self.`.
-This means that all properties will be visually distinct, as they will all be prefaced with `self.`.
 Local variables should not contain underscores.

 ## Comments